 The paragraph above describes what Marketing Automation is, but the why isn’t completely explained.
 Yes, marketing automation is there to make marketeers lives easier and allow them to do more with the time they have.
 But ultimately that’s not the real reason why it exists.

-The driving force behind Marketing Automation is the need to generate more leads, drive business sales and measure the success, the ROI of those activities.
+The driving force behind Marketing Automation is the need to generate more leads!
+Leads, leads leads!
+To drive business sales and measure the success, the ROI of those activities.

 Marketing Automation isn’t just simply a ‘push’ activity.
 With traditional Email Marketing via ESP (Email Service Provider) platforms such as Mailchimp and Constant Contact, you send an email out to a target database and then track who clicks on what.

-Not heard of push or pull marketing?
-Here’s the quick definition:
+Not heard of push or pull marketing for B2B Lead Generation?
+Here’s a quick definition:

 Marketing Automation is very much a push-pull-connect

-For Lead Generation, Marketing Automation extends much further than just ‘pushing’.
+For Lead Generation, Marketing Automation extends beyond just ‘pushing’.

 Some Marketing Automation platforms, such as SharpSpring, embrace the sales function too.
 The purpose of marketing after all is the generation of leads for the sales team.